-Churchlands candidate Joanna Gurak said governments had failed to plan for schools after closing Hollywood, Swanbourne and City Beach high schools in 2002.
+Churchlands candidate Joanna Durak said governments had failed to plan for schools after closing Hollywood, Swanbourne and City Beach high schools in 2002.

-“We need to look at sustainable infrastructure for our schools, and not just putting in more demountables,” Ms Gurak said.
+“We need to look at sustainable infrastructure for our schools, and not just putting in more demountables,” Ms Durak said.

 Nedlands candidate Dan Grosso said more cycling and better public transport were voters’ issues during door-knocking of about 350 homes last weekend.